Sunday, November 20, 2016

 Aroma and Flavor – 1.5 out of 3 mugs

-The aroma a very solid root beer.
-The taste is very smooth with a unique spice.
-There is a hint of vanilla and the caramel is notable.
-Unusually sweet for my liking.
-Could be the Yucca?
-Many compounds from yucca have been used in the manufacture of new drugs.
-Makes me wonder what am I really drinking, even though it was smooth and blanked.
+The aroma is a strong and distinct root beer scent.
+The taste is smooth with a unique spice.
+There is a subtle hint of vanilla, and the caramel is notable.
+It is unusually sweet for my preference.
+Could it be the Yucca?
+Many compounds derived from Yucca have been utilized in the development of new drugs.
+This raises questions about the beverage's true nature, despite its smooth, neutral appearance.

 Zip – 1.5 out of 3 mugs